Last updated February 20, 2020

 A few years ago when I first began looking at Master’s and PhD programs, I wasn’t aware that many universities fully fund their doctoral students.
 Full funding normally includes full tuition and a stipend for living expenses for the four to six years a student is in the doctoral program.
+In most cases, doctoral students are expected to serve as graduate teaching or research assistants in exchange for the awards.
+This responsibility is typically complementary to your PhD research and provides students with teaching experience.

-Because I didn’t know this, I considered a PhD impossible and pursued a Master’s degree instead, taking out both a federal and private loan to fund my studies.
-I learned of fully funded doctoral programs while looking for fellowships for others, and I was very fortunate to enter a PhD program last year at Massey University in Wellington, New Zealand that is fully funding my studies.
-I never would have considered Massey University previously if I had to pay for my doctoral studies.
+Because I wasn’t aware of full funding opportunities, I considered a PhD impossible and pursued a Master’s degree instead, taking out both a federal and private loan to fund my studies.
+I learned of fully funded doctoral programs while looking for fellowships for others, and I was very fortunate to enter a PhD program at Massey University in Wellington, New Zealand that fully funded my studies.
+I wouldn’t have considered pursuing a PhD if I had to pay for my doctoral studies.

-In most cases, finding and entering a doctoral program with full funding is easier that winning a competitive external doctoral fellowship, like the Hertz Foundation Graduate Fellowship.
+In most cases, finding and entering a doctoral program with full funding is easier that winning a competitive external fellowship or scholarship, like the Hertz Foundation Graduate Fellowship.
 Not only are these external fellowships more competitive, but often they only fund the 3rd, 4th and 5th year of your PhD study, when you are completing your dissertation research.
 Therefore, when considering a doctorate, research all the potential PhD programs in your academic field, including small and lesser-known schools both in the U.S. and abroad, and ask the admissions office if they fully fund every admitted student.
 This may have a major impact on the schools you consider applying to.

-Just a small sample of PhD programs that are fully-funded:
+Just a small sample of PhD programs that are fully funded:

 All PhD students at Columbia University get full funding.
 Columbia has particularly strong programs in medicine and sciences, as well as public administration and policy.

 Boston College’s Department of Psychology offers a four- to five-year, full-time, fully-funded, research-oriented doctoral program.

 Students admitted Duke University’s PhD program in Military History receive multi-year funding packages from the graduate school, including tuition waivers, a stipend, and a teaching assistantship or gradership.